 We climb its slopes.
 Stopping at the stone-built mitati – shepherd huts.
 All dark and deserted as we poke our noses in, but all with the overpoweringly rich smell of the large round dusty sheep’s cheeses left fermenting on the stone shelves.

 We climb on.
 Up and over the mountain passes slipping into stone.
-To the cave where Zeus himself was born.
+To the cave where Zeus was born.

-The vast, deep, cold cave looks out of the scraped rock and onto the valley of Nida.
+This vast, deep, cold cave looks out of the scraped rock and onto the valley of Nida.
 The immense plain lies totally flat below, spread like a magic carpet of green.
 The mountains all around sat like floating turtles on the top of this pea-green sea of grass.

 To hide the infant Zeus’ cries in the cave – so his father, Cronos, wouldn’t eat him – Zeus’ mother summoned the mythical Korybantes: dancing soldiers who would drum and clash their spears and drown out the wails of the new-born God.